 I spent 6 of the following 8 weeks in hospital.
 Through multiple illnesses including septicaemia, pneumonia and toxic shock we continued to pray.
 Every time a doctor would give us bad news, they would indicate that it was very serious and life threatening, we would accept their words then look to God.
 As a 14 year old I was fairly oblivious to the severity of the situation.

 There was one potential long term effect that I was warned about.
 Due to the number of X-rays I had been subjected to, and the lack of protective equipment, I had been informed that there may be an issue with fertility when I was older.
 As a now 15 year old, this didn’t concern me at all.
 I was a long way away from considering having children and again, I knew that when the time came, the Lord would look after me.

 Fast forward 12 years and the Lord did look after me.
 The concerns of the doctors were just memories.
-My husband and I have been blessed with two healthy children.
+My husband and I have been blessed with three healthy children.
 Our kids are being brought up in the church, knowing that whenever they have a need, God is there for them.
 They love going to Sunday School and learning about all the wonderful miracles Jesus did and understanding that miracles still happen today.